TechDotIO/spring5-template/markdowns/welcome.md

 # Welcome!

 This Spring 5 template lets you get started quickly with a simple working example using Maven and JUnit.
-A first exemple of rest service is provided.
+A first example of rest service is provided.
 If it is your first contribution then you should have a look at the [Getting Started](https://tech.io/doc/getting-started-create-playground) document.

 The source code is on [GitHub](https://github.com/TechDotIO/Spring5-template), please feel free to come up with proposals to improve it.